chris-short/devopsish.com/content/post/098/index.md

 [Alert fatigue, part 4: alert consolidation](https://blog.sensu.io/alert-fatigue-part-4-alert-consolidation): I'm not sure how I feel about Sensu the company at the moment.
 But, alert fatigue is VERY real.

-[Leading urbanist Richard Florida is convinced Amazon HQ2 won’t go to a suburb](https://www.geekwire.com/2018/leading-urbanist-richard-florida-convinced-amazon-hq2-wont-go-suburb/): I wanted HQ2 to come to Detroit.
+[Leading urbanist Richard Florida is convinced Amazon HQ2 won't go to a suburb](https://www.geekwire.com/2018/leading-urbanist-richard-florida-convinced-amazon-hq2-wont-go-suburb/): I wanted HQ2 to come to Detroit.
 I now want it to go to Toronto because that would be amazing for both Amazon and Toronto.
 Most folks are betting on Washington DC.

-[Amazon’s HQ2 announcement is imminent.
-Here’s a look at the final contenders.](https://www.recode.net/2018/10/15/17914666/amazon-hq2-contenders): Sort them by tech talent, rent and commute times.
+[Amazon's HQ2 announcement is imminent.
+Here's a look at the final contenders.](https://www.recode.net/2018/10/15/17914666/amazon-hq2-contenders): Sort them by tech talent, rent and commute times.

-[Pull, don’t push: architectures for monitoring and configuration in a microservices era](https://blog.sensu.io/pull-dont-push-architectures-for-monitoring-and-configuration-in-a-microservices-era): I have some opinions on this.
+[Pull, don't push: architectures for monitoring and configuration in a microservices era](https://blog.sensu.io/pull-dont-push-architectures-for-monitoring-and-configuration-in-a-microservices-era): I have some opinions on this.
 But, it's good to check yourself often.
 Also, it was great seeing Julian at AnsibleFest.

 [Cloud Native Is an Existential Threat](https://container-solutions.com/cloud-native-is-an-existential-threat/): "The existential threat from Cloud Native is that other people are already doing it."